RomeoRD/Network-Active-Machine-Scanner/README.md

 # Network Active Machine Scanner

 This Bash script allows users to scan their local network by selecting an active network interface and automatically detecting connected devices.
-It provides a simple command-line interface for listing available network interfaces (excluding loopback) and allows users to select one for scanning.
+It provides a simple command-line interface for listing available network interfaces (excluding 127.0.0.1) and allows users to select one for scanning.
+I used ChatGPT for learning purpose.

 ## Features